sar-mo/CS2051-HonorsDiscreteMath/sp23/course-project/project-examples/README.md

 Here are a few selected projects:

-1. **Group 2** showcased an excellent physical application of their theoretical concepts.
+1. **Group 2** showcased an excellent physical application of their discoveries.
 Their dedication was evident, as I even saw them on campus multiple times developing and refining their antennas!

-2. **Group 8** directly applied topics we learned in class to their project (even if they didn't show their code in the paper :|).
-Their utilization of multithreading was impressive!
+2. **Group 8** was an example of a more theoretical paper.
+Their Julia code was impressive (even if they didn't display it in the paper :|)

 3. **Group 15's** paper was dense and some sections took considerable time to get through, but taught me a lot in a short amount of space.
 Also, I finally understand what a Y combinator is!

 4. **Group 17's** captivating topic was paired with flawless presentation slides and delivery.

 > **Important:** The selection of these projects does not indicate any preferential judgement.
-All the projects this semester were exceptional, employing distinct methods and offering innovative insights, reinforcing the fact that _**there's no one-size-fits-all solution in computer science**_.
+All the projects this semester were exceptional, employing distinct methods and offering innovative insights, _**reinforcing the fact that there's no one-size-fits-all solution in computer science**_.

 Again, every presentation this semester was fantastic, and I wish I could highlight all of them!
 However, to foster creativity in future terms, we must refrain from posting all the projects here.